sftpgo/docs/docs/tutorials/eventmanager.md

 ```

 SFTPGo supports several placeholders for event actions.
 You can see all supported placeholders by clicking on the "info" icon at the top right of the add/update action page.

+:information_source: The SMTP server can also be configured directly through the WebAdmin UI by navigating to Server Manager -> Configurations -> SMTP.

 ## Daily backups